 Deposits are only made with main UK clearing banks and three UK building societies (taking in to account credit ratings issued by Fitch and supplied weekly by our Treasury Management consultants).
 Limits are assigned for each counterparty in relation to the maximum duration and amount of investment.
-The maximum duration limits that have applied during 2023/24 range from 100 days to 364 days.
-The maximum sums invested range from £4.22m to £10.0m (£10.0m for the Council's Bankers) and £6.0m for Lancashire County Council.
+The maximum duration limits that have applied during 2024/25 range from 100 days to 364 days.
+The maximum sums invested range from £5.0m to £10.0m (£10.0m for the Council's Bankers) and £6.0m for Lancashire County Council.
+The Council also holds a maximum of £3.0m in Money Market Funds with CCLA in the Public Sector Deposit Fund.

 Any short-term operational breaches of these limits are reported to the Council's Accounts and Audit Committee during the year.
 The Council does not expect any losses from non-performance by any of its counterparties.
-The Council has not breached its counterparty limits during 2023/24.
+The Council has not breached its counterparty limits during 2024/25.